joffrey-bion/fx-gson/README.md

 - [cherry-pick some pieces of FX Gson configuration](https://github.com/joffrey-bion/fx-gson/wiki/Customize-FX-Gson) and customize it to fit your needs

+## Java version compatiblity

+Starting from FX Gson 4.0.0, the library is published as a Java Jigsaw module (Java 9+).

 ## Setup - adding the dependency

 ### Manual download